 Copano Bay, tucked behind the Rockport-Fulton peninsula, is pocked with shallow oyster reefs and teeming with marine life.
 It’s another popular place for redfish and trout, and the fisherman who love to catch and eat them.

-More inland than Aransas Bay, Copano Bay provides fish with a sanctuary from the winds off the Gulf.
+More inland than Aransas Bay, Copano Bay provides fish with a sanctuary from the winds off of the Gulf.
 It’s tricky to navigate Copano Bay, especially if you don’t know the location of the reefs.
 Even experienced fishermen must exercise caution, and less-experienced anglers should consider hiring a guide to take them out.

 3. Mesquite Bay